Liver Cancer Hepatocellular Carcinoma (cont.)

 What are the risk factors for liver cancer?
 Is liver cancer hereditary?

-Incidence rates of hepatocellular cancer are rising in the United States due to increasing prevalence of cirrhosis caused by chronic hepatitis C and non-alcoholic fatty liver disease.
+Incidence rates of hepatocellular cancer are rising in the United States due to increasing prevalence of cirrhosis caused by chronic hepatitis C and steatohepatatis (non-alcoholic fatty liver disease).

 Cirrhosis of the liver due to any cause is a risk factor for liver cancer.
-The risk factors for liver cancer in cirrhosis are being male, age 55 years or older, Asian or Hispanic ethnicity, family history in a first-degree relative, obesity, hepatitis B and C, alcohol use, and elevated iron content in the blood.
+The risk factors for liver cancer in cirrhosis are being male, age 55 years or older, Asian or Hispanic ethnicity, family history in a first-degree relative, obesity, hepatitis B and C, alcohol use, and elevated iron content in the blood due to hemochromatosis.

 Chronic hepatitis B infection even without cirrhosis is a risk factor for liver cancer.

 What are liver cancer symptoms and signs?

 Liver cancer causes no symptoms of its own.
 As the tumor grows, it may cause symptoms of pain in the right side of the abdomen or a feeling of fullness when eating.
 Some patients may have worsening of symptoms of chronic liver disease or cirrhosis, which often precedes the development of cancer of the liver.
-For example, patients may complain of unexplained weight loss, wasting (cachexia), decreased appetite, increased swelling of the feet and belly, and yellowing of the eyes and skin (jaundice).
+For example, patients may complain of unexplained weight loss, wasting (cachexia), decreased appetite, increased swelling of the feet and belly, swollen legs, and yellowing of the eyes and skin (jaundice).

 How is liver cancer diagnosed?

-The best way to detect liver cancer is through surveillance ultrasound of the liver done every six months in a patient with a diagnosis of cirrhosis and to treat the liver cancer as soon as it is detected.
+The best way to detect liver cancer is through surveillance ultrasound of the liver done every 6 months in a patient with a diagnosis of cirrhosis.
+As with most forms of cancer, it is best to treat the liver cancer as soon as it is detected.

-Once a suspicion of liver cancer arises, a physician will order one the following:
+Once a suspicion of liver cancer arises, a physician will order one the following to confirm a diagnosis: